Information for Prospective Employees

 Information and Documentation Required

-The employer is required to document that the foreign employee is qualified to assume the position as advertised.
-Therefore, in order to prepare and file an H-1B petition on your behalf, you must submit the following documentation to the International Faculty and Staff Advisor:
+In order to prepare and file an H-1B petition on your behalf, you must submit the following documentation to the International Scholar Advisor:

-- Three copies of your most recent C.V. (curriculum vitae) or resume;
+- A copy of your most recent C.V. (curriculum vitae) or resume;

 - A copy of the diploma for the highest degree you have attained, or (if not yet available) an official transcript which documents the awarding of the degree.
 (If your degree is not from a college or university in the U.S., it might be necessary to submit your education credentials with a fee to a recognized credentialing agency for their formal evaluation.)